1. Installation

 1.2.2.
 Installing a Prebuilt Plugin to an Existing Project

-This section describe how to install a ready-to-use prebuilt plugin to an existing Unreal Engine project.
+This section describe how to install a prebuilt plugin to an existing Unreal Engine project.
 This installation method is only supported for C++ projects, not Blueprint-only projects.

-Download the plugin package for your platform.
+• Download the plugin zip file for your platform (see download link above).

 The next time the project is opened with Unreal Editor or from the Unreal Launcher a notification about the newly installed plugin will be shown and the plugin is ready to be used.